servusdei2018/GladiatorPits-Go/README.md

 You may download a prebuilt, stripped and optimized binary for Windows, Mac and Linux on our [Releases](https://github.com/servusDei2018/GladiatorPits-Go/releases/latest) page, or (if you have Go installed) you may run the following command to build Gladiator Pits Go for yourself: `go build`.

+Run the executable.
+After that, you may connect to localhost, port 3000 with any mud client.

 ## License

 Copyright (C) 2020 The GladiatorPits-Go Authors.
 All rights reserved.